About Nix & Nellie

 Acknowledgements & thanks

-Cheeky Neurons events during March and May 2018 have been made possible thanks to grant funding from Inspiring the ACT.
+ACT based Cheeky Neurons events during 2018 were made possible thanks to grant funding from Inspiring the ACT.
 Our Getting Cheeky In Queensland tour in June 2018 was made possible thanks to support from Epilepsy Queensland and Inspiring Australia Queensland.

-We are grateful for the generous sponsorship and support received from The Woolshed at Manuka, Tee Junction, The Markets Wanniassa, and Crafty Frog.
+We are grateful for the generous sponsorship and support received from Blackwattle Yarn & Fibre, The Woolshed at Manuka, The Markets Wanniassa, and Crafty Frog.
 Special thanks also go out to Custom Embroidered Patches for creating & donating AMAZING patches for our volunteer uniforms.